MrJBSwe/NCS2-and-Coral-TPU-on-aarch64/README.md

 This is tested with :

- - Nvidia Jetson nano
+ - Nvidia Jetson Nano ( Ubuntu 18.04 )
- - NanoPi M4
+ - NanoPi M4 & NanoPi Neo4 ( Armbian 18.04 )

+ Coral just needs a minor fix, step 6
+ OpenCV step 5, is optional if you already have it installed as for Nvidia Jetson Nano.

+ Step 7-8 is aimed at NCS2, and builds all C++ dldt inference-engine libraries

  **1. apt-get**<br/>
  <br/>